About HRP Consulting

 HRP Consulting Group (HRP) has been in the business of research ethics and compliance for over 10 years.

 Relationships are the core of our business.
-We take a personalized hands on approach to develop customized solutions to the challenges you face.
-HRP prides itself on being there for you as an ongoing source of support.
+Our internationally recognized experts take a personalized approach to develop customized solutions for the challenges you face.
+HRP prides itself on being there for our clients as an ongoing source of support.

 Professor Chadwick was a Commissioned Officer with the U.S. Public Health Service for over 26 years.
 Among other postings, he served in the FDA Commissioner’s Office as the Associate Director for Human Subject Protection and also in the Health and Human Service (HHS) Office for Human Research Protection (OHRP).

 Gary has been a member of several national commissions and organizations including: the Council for Certification of IRB Professionals and the HHS Secretary’s Advisory Committee on Human Research Protections (SACHRP).
 In the recent past he has been a site visitor and on the Accreditation Council of AAHRPP.

 Dr. Chadwick is the co-author of the widely used investigator training book, “Protecting Study Volunteers in Research,” now in its fourth edition.

 He earned his Bachelor’s degree in Pharmacy from the Ohio State University, his PharmD from the University of Tennessee, and his MPH from the Uniformed Services University.

 Dean R. Gallant retired in 2013 as Assistant Dean for Research Policy and Administration in the Faculty of Arts and Sciences at Harvard University.
 In that capacity, he was responsible for the oversight of human subjects and animal research, professional conduct, and general issues of research policy.